 - Any courses/classes you wanted to take?

-New technological solutions for the Mind Sweep exercise
+New technological solutions for the GTD Mind Sweep exercise

 The GTD method was first introduced a couple of decades ago when technology was nowhere near where it is today.
 So, in the book, many recommendations are connected with writing on blank pieces of paper, which we don’t have to do these days.

-If you are looking for a technological solution to do a mind sweep on the digital device, you can try the Bordio task management solution.
+If you are looking for a technological solution to do a mind sweep on the digital device, you can try the Bordio online to-do list solution.
 You can utilize Bordio’s unique waiting list to dump all the inputs and work on them later.
+Bordio also has a handy free task tracker.
 The waiting list is a special area to the right from the calendar where you can put all unscheduled tasks and upcoming events, so it works perfectly for mind sweeping.
 And once you’re done with the first step of the process, you can re-visit the waiting list and continue working with all the tasks.

 We prepared a cheat sheet with a list of mind triggering topics to help you completely clear mental space and not forget something important.
 We recommend doing a mind sweep regularly.
 That’s why we’ve added a downloadable PDF for you to use later.
 Keep it somewhere easily accessible, like your desktop.